cesar2389/Data-Source-API-Analyst-Test/Content/API Documentation.md

 Enviroment variables definition used in the text:

-varurl = api.github/users/cesar2389
+varurl: api.github/users/cesar2389

-apikey = this variable includes my auth token
+apikey: this variable includes my auth token

-owner = cesar2389
+owner: cesar2389

-repo = Data-Source-API-Analyst-Test
+repo: Data-Source-API-Analyst-Test

 Endpoints used in Postman to test the API: